-When it comes to research on individual mutual funds, Morningstar could be your best friend.
-A ticker symbol-friendly website, Morningstar can help you find new investments (and filter out all the bogus information that exists on the internet).
+When it comes to research on individual mutual funds, using sites like Morningstar can help.
+A ticker-symbol-friendly website, Morningstar can help you find new investments and filter out the false information that exists on the internet.

 Which is Best: Discount or Full-Service?

-If you’re trying to decide between a discount or full-service brokerage, there are a few differences–and of course, it depends what you’re looking for.
-Brokerage accounts allow you to buy and sell stocks, bonds, ETFs and more (mutual funds are included in this list).
+If you’re trying to decide between a discount or full-service brokerage, there are a few differences — and it depends on what you’re looking for.
+A brokerage account allows you to buy and sell mutual funds, stocks, bonds and exchange-traded funds (ETFs).

-In contrast, full service brokers offer more products and services, including planning for retirement, tax advice and portfolio review.
-Because services are more comprehensive, typically, fees are a bit higher with full-service brokerages.
+Full-service brokers offer more products and services, including planning for retirement, tax advice and portfolio review.
+Because services are more comprehensive, typically, fees are higher with full-service brokerages.

-- Load/no-load mutual funds.
-A loaded mutual fund typically charges a front-end or back-end load or cost, or a percentage of the amount invested, usually one to five percent.
-It’s a good idea to get a sense of what those fees will entail.
+- Load/no-load mutual funds: A loaded mutual fund typically charges a front-end or back-end load or cost or a percentage of the amount invested, usually 1% to 5%.
+It’s a good idea to get a sense of what those fees entail.

 Fees for Mutual Funds

-Mutual fund fees and expenses involve a sales charge (the load, described above), and to put it into context, it is the broker’s sales commission.
-All funds charge annual expenses, as well, to cover the fund’s operating costs, which include:
+Mutual fund fees and expenses involve a sales charge or load, which is the broker’s sales commission.
+All funds charge annual expenses to cover the fund’s operating costs, which include: